Chapter Twenty: Emergence

 "Oh.
 Right.
 Okay."

 Theo had stopped picking at the thread.
 "One thing though.
 The Ghost isn't on a team.
-That's the part people miss.
-It's not like — the Ghost isn't trying to help anyone or hurt anyone.
+People miss that.
+It isn't trying to help anyone or hurt anyone.
 It just wants to survive and score.
-Every round it picks whatever move keeps it in the game longest."
+Whatever surfaces, surfaces in service of that.
+Three eliminations and out."

 "So it's cold," Leena said.